dxh73/NHS-Patient/pages/design/identifier.md

 - 'nhsNumber' **MUST** be used where available.
 This is the primary identifier for a patient registered with a GP practice geographically located in England, Wales or Northern Ireland.
 - The NHS number **MUST** consist of a 10 digit numeric value.
+- The namespace for the `nhsNumber` MUST be defined as http://fhir.nhs.net/Id/nhs-number
+- The `nhsNumber` MUST be stored as a string value
-- A local identifier **MAY** be used in addition to the NHS number.
+- - A local identifier **MAY** be used in addition to the NHS number.

 ### NHS Number Verification Status ###